AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Features and interfaces supported by Alibaba Cloud Linux 2/Use Alibaba Cloud Linux 2 images in an on-premises environment.md

 You can use one of the following methods to obtain the seed.img image:

--   Go to the [Alibaba Cloud Linux 2 On-premise Image](https://mirrors.aliyun.com/alinux/image/) page and click seed.img to download the seed.img image provided.
+-   Go to the [Alibaba Cloud Linux 2 On-premise Image](https://mirrors.aliyun.com/alinux/image/) page and click seed.img to download the seed.img image.

-    The configuration information in this image cannot be changed, which makes it less ideal for some scenarios.
+    The configuration information in this image cannot be modified, which makes it less ideal for some scenarios.
 Make sure that you are already familiar with the image before you download it.

--   Perform the following steps to manually generate the seed.img image based on the NoCloud data source.
+-   Perform the following operations to manually generate the seed.img image based on the NoCloud data source.

 1. In an on-premises directory, create two configuration files named `meta-data` and `user-data`.